Konrad1991/paropt/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Package was archived on CRAN -> Have these issues been solved?
-  * All the issues were solved.

-*The LICENSE file is only needed if you have additional restrictions to the license which you have not?
-In   that case omit the file and its reference in the DESCRIPTION file.
-  * I removed the LICENSE file and its reference in the DESCRIPTION file.

-* replace \dontrun{} with \donttest
-  * I replaced always \dontrun{} with \donttest{}
+This release removes the linking to libatomic.
+Which lead to problems on the Windows/aarch64 platform.

 ## Test environments
-* local Ubuntu Linux, R 4.3.0
+* local Ubuntu Linux, R 4.3.2
 * win-builder (oldrelease, devel and release)
 * for macOS I used devtools::check_mac_release

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs:
+There were 1 NOTEs:

-* New submission
-  Package was archived on CRAN
-* the package was previously archived due to a UBSan error.
-I have since resolved the error.
-  - Sanitizer checks using the clang compiler revealed no errors or warnings

 * checking installed package size ...
-NOTE installed size is  7.8Mb sub-directories of 1Mb or more: libs   5.8Mb
+NOTE installed size is  8.0Mb sub-directories of 1Mb or more: libs   6.0Mb

 ## Downstream dependencies